yanamlnk/docker-cheatsheet/README.md

     – is based on eclipse-temurin:21-jre-alpine ;
     – is the one really running the worker using `java -jar worker-jar-with-dependencies.jar`.
 - Docker images must be as simple and lightweight as possible.
+- Name of the Compose file is `compose.yml`
+- Compose file should contain:
+  - 5 services:
+    – poll (builds poll image, redirects port 5000 of the host to the port 80 of the container) – redis (uses an existing official image of Redis, opens port 6379) – worker (builds worker image)
+    – db (uses an existing official image of PostgreSQL, has its database schema created during container first start) – result (builds result image, redirects port 5001 of the host to the port 80 of the container)
+  - 3 networks: poll-tier, result-tier and back-tier.
+  - 1 volume: db-data.

 ### Poll Dockerfile
 ```